 Vegan credentials What it says on the label!

 Healthy objectives While it might not be nutrient-rich, at least it’s cruelty-free.

 You must try the Original Lekker Crispy Burger and Fries.

 Good to know 95% of the packaging is environmentally friendly.

 Opening times Monday – Thursday, 12pm – 10pm

 Location 37 Barrack Street, Corner of Harrington and Barrack Streets, Zonnebloem

 What A specialist vegan restaurant that offers raw meals rich in nutrients.

 Insider info Fifteen years ago, founder Beatrice Holst turned her life around when she switched to raw veganism.
-Now, she’s out to share her ample raw food and health knowledge with the public through Raw & Roxy Café.
+Now, she’s shares her knowledge and experience at Raw & Roxy Café.

 Healthy objectives Using superfoods (spirulina, chaga and coconut oil), fresh fruit and organic vegetables, she prepares raw food that contains zero animal and dairy products or seafood.